techidaily/site-iphone-unlock/source/_posts/in-2024-unlock-apple-iphone-8-plus-without-passcode-easily-drfone-by-drfone-ios.md

 ![unlock now](https://images.wondershare.com/drfone/guide/unlock-ios-screen-6.png)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/f3PFn06LijE?si=zHrmlTOzrKxXe-k4" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 Doing so will unlock your Apple iPhone 8 Plus within no time.
 However, kindly note this unlocking process will likewise wipe your Apple iPhone 8 Plus's user data.
 Indeed, each solution removes your data.
 Therefore, you must be careful enough to back up your files before doing this process.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/-yZKNLxj3po?si=-RbF6nCJEVlHWP-M" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ### The Bottom Line

 We hope you found out about **how to unlock iPhone with iTunes**.
 We likewise discussed what to do when you need an alternate method to iTunes.
 We know that using iTunes can be somewhat complicated; hence, the other options can help you a ton.
 However, we strongly suggest Dr.Fone-Screen Unlock for a more refined unlocking process.

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/kx-Pb0otJCs?si=Mvr49yQVesmJA8-O" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/HaM818fFKXQ?si=ZZLA4lFSHSgCpSE0" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

 ## How To Fix Apple iPhone 8 Plus Unavailable Issue With Ease